 Quest: home and floating, flapping car.
 She is everything to us.
 She is magic maker of water, solar soaker of energy.
 Working kitchen, office.
 Schoolroom and cabins.
 Movie nights.
 Dive centre too.
-It was time to give back to her.
+It was time to give back.
 Our afternoons were spent shutting down individual parts.
 Putting dive gear away, Lu’s room became our storage space.
 Lu bunked with Delph.
 The girls did school, then hung at the playground with Laura in the afternoons under the mango tree.
 Jack and I sorted through things.
 We flushed fresh water through the heads.
 Accidentally broke a toilet valve and spent another another afternoon fixing it.
 Cleaned out the shower box.
 Took the awnings down.
 Lowered the anchor chain and laid it out on a metal stand so it won’t turn into a ball of rust.
 We polished metal.
 Cleaned out cupboards.
 Pickled Quest’s water maker to stop the membranes drying and degrading.
 To do this, you need a bucket, pickling solution, un-chlorinated water and some moving of valves in the bilges.
 All done.
 Phew across the forehead.
-Easier this year than last when we were pickling newbies.

 The rigging company Superb Sails came to help us take Quest’s sails down.
 Superb Sails is a family business.
 Mackenzie and her dad, Shawn come out to work on the boats.
 Mum Lenora works the machines in the sail loft.
 Even though they are dad and daughter, I’ve never seen Shawn show an ounce of irritation towards his young daughter.
 Like other dads might.
 Never heard him shout or say, ‘You stand there and let me do it.’
 How do you think Mackenzie is with this?